kokashking/Re-SpaceTools/README.md

  - right mouse button - new object
  - left mouse button - new point in the object

-To switch the output change the variable DISPLAY_NR
+To switch the output channel change the variable DISPLAY_NR

 ```java
 static final int DISPLAY_NR = 2;